 In reality, most of our fears are based on assumptions and not on facts.
 So much of our fears can be released if we critically question and stop automatically believing in the thoughts that appear in our mind.

 Realising that my fears and worries could be unfounded also helped me to reduce overthinking, be more open mind and say yes to many opportunities which I previously would have turned down.

 In fact, one of the very reasons I decided to go ahead and start this blog even though I didn’t consider myself to be a writer or have any knowledge about blogging was because I decided to stop overthinking things and just do it.

-I feel immensely grateful to have undertaken this journey, and it’s easily one of the best decisions I have made in my life.
+I feel immensely grateful to have undertaken this journey, and making the decision to solo travel around India is easily one of the best decisions I have made in my life.

 If you feel something in your heart or your gut, that is excited by the thought of travelling solo, to you I’d like to say - Don’t think twice, just go for it.
-I know now is not the time, but once the dust settles and things get stable, it’s something that's worth doing at least once in your life.
+It’s something that's definitely worth doing at least once in your life.